Mind your manners is something I say to my students to quickly gain their attention. They know those words mean, "Behave!"

 At Recess, Ben dashed over to me fussing, “Teacher, somebody pooted.
 And it won’t stop coming over to my place!”

 I admit it.
 I egged him on.
 “Your place?”

-“Yeah,” he blubbered.
-“I go find me a new place.
-And it follows me!”
+“Yeah,” he cried.
+“I go find me a NEW place, but it follows me!”

 My class was lined up in the hall waiting for our turn in the bathrooms...

 Suddenly, a little boy ran out of the bathroom hollering his teacher’s name.
 “Mr. Brell,” he said, “look at this treasure I fount!”

 Mr. Brell was speaking to the assistant principal in the hall and didn’t hear him, at first.

 The student struggled to drag his discovery toward his teacher.
 “LOOK!” he said, proudly.
 “I fount this giant horseshoe in the boys’ bathroom!”

 Tommy - who was the leader of my students’ line - couldn’t believe his ears.
 “Giant horseshoe?
 That boy don’t know nuttin!”